mrisher/smtp-sts/mta-sts.md

 ## Policy Validation

-When sending to an MX at a domain for which the sender has a valid and non-expired SMTP STS policy, a sending MTA honoring SMTP STS SHOULD validate that the recipient MX supports STARTTLS, and offers a valid PKIX based TLS certificate.
+When sending to an MX at a domain for which the sender has a valid and non-expired SMTP STS policy, a sending MTA honoring SMTP STS MUST validate that the recipient MX supports STARTTLS, and offers a valid PKIX based TLS certificate.
 The certificate presented by the receiving MX MUST be valid for the MX name and chain to a root CA that is trusted by the sending MTA.
 The